danielawde9/Mingo3DAssets/readme.md

 ## License

 This repository is licensed under the [MIT License](LICENSE).
-You are free to use, modify, and distribute the assets, provided that you give appropriate credit and include the license in your projects.
+You are free to use, modify, and distribute the assets, provided that you give appropriate credit and include the license in your projects

 Enjoy exploring the Mingo 3D Assets and let your imagination take flight! ✨